-It is the responsibility of the governing body to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the local authority and NSCB and national guidance.
+It is the responsibility of the governing body to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the local authority and NCASP and national guidance.

 An annual audit (S175) will be submitted, as required, to the local authority, including an action plan.
-The governing body should have oversight of the audit and the lead governor should work in conjunction with the DSL to ensure any gaps or areas of concern are addressed.
+Any weaknesses will be rectified without delay.